-Dark brown clays and tan clays underlie the project site.
-These clays are moderately plastic to highly plastic with tested liquid limits ranging from 38 to 78 and plasticity index values varying from 22 to 60.
+The underlying brown clays, dark brown clays, tan and brown gravelly clays, tan calcareous clays, light tan calcareous clays, light tan marl, and light tan limestone are moderately plastic to highly plastic with tested liquid limit values varying from 42 to 65 and plasticity index values ranging from 25 to 44.

-The above description presented is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-Please refer to the Test Pit Logs for soil stratigraphy information at a particular test pit location.
+The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
+The Test Pit Logs should be consulted for specific information at each test pit location.

-Soil Stratigraphy may vary between test pits locations.
+Soil stratigraphy may vary between test pit locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.